AI Valuation Multiples Q1 2026: Investors Reprice Quality

 Across public comps, private rounds, and recent M&A, the market continued to pay up for a narrower profile of AI companies: those with clear monetization, repeatable demand, and unit economics that look better each quarter.

-Everything else, especially teams still selling “growth now, business model later,” faced sharper discounts.
+Companies still selling “growth now, business model later” faced sharper discounts as underwriting shifted toward durability rather than narrative momentum.
 That is why two AI companies can post similar headline growth and still land at very different valuation outcomes.
 Investors are pricing the quality of the revenue, not the excitement of the category.

 Three factors show up again and again behind the dispersion: